Wallingford seeks historic status; some worry it’s a roadblock to density

 Jeff Lindstrom, who lives in a remodeled home just outside the proposed district, compares his early 1900s house, including two upstairs apartments he rents out, with “massive rowhomes” next door “that kind of tower over the house.”

-When upzoning the neighborhood, the city should have ensured “builders made homes ‘look period’ or fit into the neighborhoods,” he said.
+When upzoning the neighborhood, the city should have ensured “builders made homes look period or fit into the neighborhoods,” he said.
 While stricter design rules could make housing more expensive, “people would want to buy this, even at a slightly increased cost,” he said.

 Historic Wallingford contends it is not holding out for the city to exempt the district from future upzones, similar to what happened in Ravenna, citing specific environmental review issues at that time.